 And here Roger Waters’ story makes a hard right turn.
 The surrogate band turn into the leaders of a fascist movement intent on cleaning up what they see as a morally impure society, in the same manner as 1930s Nazi Germany – a movement that led directly to the death of Waters’ father.
-Yet this abrupt development works because it makes sense when viewed from the perspective of sexual shame, the mortar that unconsciously binds every brick in The Wall.
+Yet this abrupt development works because it makes sense from the perspective of sexual shame.
+This is the mortar that unconsciously binds every brick in The Wall.
 On stage, the surrogate band sings ‘In the Flesh’, a reprise of the opening song where society’s bigotry and judgement is made plain:

 Are there any queers in the theatre tonight?
 Get ‘em up against the wall There’s one in the spotlight He doesn’t look right to me Get him up against the wall That one looks Jewish And that one’s a coon Who let all this riffraff into the room?